 Judge Shannon Frison imposed concurrent 8-10 year sentences for each conviction.

 The defendant, who was living in Fitchburg at the time of the robberies and later moved to Webster, was also convicted of driving with a suspended license and sentenced to 10 days in jail.
 That sentence is also to be served concurrently with the other sentences.
+In case of accidents lawyers for DWI charges in New Jersey can assist.

 Assistant District Attorney Michael D. McHugh recommended a sentence of 10-12 years in prison for the robberies.